The animals that live here at Ancient Spring Farm all have big personalities! Meet some of them below.

 Louie

 You might think from this photo that Louie is one tough dude, and you'd be right.
-At somewhere around 14 years old, he's an impressively smart and resourceful barn cat!
+At somewhere around 16 years old, he's an impressively smart and resourceful barn cat!
 But he'll also melt into a love bug when he gets pets, rubs, and treats, which he requests regularly.
-Louie was born on the neighbor's property but has lived on the farm for at least a few years.
+Louie was born on the neighbor's property but has lived on the farm for many years.

 Smokey

-Smokey is young, wily, and very friendly at first meeting.
+Smokey is young, wily, and very friendly.
 But watch out for those teeth and claws if he decides he's had enough attention!
-Smokey is a relatively recent addition to the farm and, now that he and Louie have agreed to a truce, seems to be fitting in well.
+It took a while for Smokey and Louie to warm up to each other but now they're hunting and treat-begging partners.
 He's kind of obsessed with the chickens but thankfully they're too big for him.
 Listen for his soft meow as he appears out of nowhere for some love!

 Hedwig